Simon Gagné: International play

 Gagné debuted internationally with Team Canada at the 1999 World Junior Championships in Manitoba.
 Playing as the host country, Canada made it to the gold medal game against Russia, but lost in overtime to earn the silver medal.
 Gagné scored seven goals and an assist in seven games to finish second in team scoring behind Daniel Tkaczuk's 10 points.

 Three years later, Gagné made his senior debut with Team Canada at the 2002 Winter Olympics in Salt Lake City, scoring four points in six games to help Canada to their first Olympic ice hockey gold medal in 50 years over the host country United States.

 Prior to the 2004–05 NHL lockout, Gagné competed in the 2004 World Cup, where he captured his second consecutive international championship with Team Canada, contributing two points in six games.
 Due to the Philadelphia Flyers' consistent playoff runs in the NHL, Gagné did not appear in a World Championships until 2005, with the NHL lockout still in effect.
 He finished the tournament with an international career-high ten points in nine games, third in team scoring behind Rick Nash and Joe Thornton as the three Canadians finished 1–2–3 in tournament scoring.
 However, as Canada made it to the gold medal game, they were shut-out by the Czech Republic 3–0.

 The following year, Gagné was named to his second national Olympic team to compete at the 2006 Winter Olympics in Turin.
 Attempting to defend their gold medal from 2002, Canada was defeated in the quarter-finals by Russia and finished in seventh place.
 Gagné scored three points in five games.

-Named to the 2009 summer camp roster for the 2010 Winter Olympics in Vancouver, on August 25, 2009, Gagné injured his groin and was forced to leave camp.
+He was named to the 2009 summer camp roster for the 2010 Winter Olympics in Vancouver.
+On August 25, 2009, Gagné injured his groin and was forced to leave camp.